jcdubacq/compile-latex/README.md

 images (in which case, compile-latex will happily rerun the generation).

 Makefile and gitignore options create files not safe to be invoked outside their own directory.
-Files with weird names may cause problems.
+Files with weird names may cause problems (especially since GNUmake does not support filenames with spaces).

 # AUTHOR